andrewmcaleavey/dominoStopping/README.md

 # dominoStopping
-Tools to enable systematic branching test administration
+Tools to enable systematic branching test administration.

+This public repo may or may not ever be completed.